-If an administrative complaint is received that is also the subject of a due process hearing as described below under the heading Filing a Due Process Complaint, or the complaint contains multiple issues of which one or more are part of such a hearing, the department will set aside the administrative complaint or any part of the complaint that is being addressed in the due process hearing until the hearing is over.
-Any issue in the administrative complaint that is not a part of the due process hearing must be resolved using the time limit and procedures described above.
+If a written complaint is received that is also the subject of a due process hearing as described below under the heading Filing a Due Process Complaint, or the complaint contains multiple issues of which one or more are part of such a hearing, the Division will set aside the written complaint, or any part of the written complaint that is being addressed in the due process hearing until the hearing is over.
+Any issue in the written complaint that is not a part of the due process hearing must be resolved using the time limit and procedures described above.

-If an issue raised in an administrative complaint has previously been decided in a due process hearing involving the same parties (you and the school district), then the due process hearing decision is binding on that issue.
+If an issue raised in a written complaint has previously been decided in a due process hearing involving the same parties (you and the school district), then the due process hearing decision is binding on that issue.

-An administrative complaint alleging a school district's or other public agency's failure to implement a due process hearing decision must be resolved by the department.
+A complaint alleging a school district's or other public agency's failure to implement a due process hearing decision must be resolved by the Division.